A GREAT WALK

 Wild, unbridled and free

-This life vibrating in me
+This soul vibrating in me

-This life vibrating in me
+This soul vibrating in me

 THE POWER OF INTENTION